Heritability of >2,000 traits and disorders in the UK Biobank

-You can learn more about the heritability analysis in this series of blog posts (links):
+You can learn more about the heritability analysis in this series of blog posts:

 More technical descriptions are also available:

-We view these results as preliminary and subject to change as we continue to refine the analyses as well as the genome-wide association results they are based on.
+We view these results as preliminary and subject to change - we are continuing to refine the analyses as well as the genome-wide association results they are based on.
 But we hope you’ll agree that they provide an interesting and useful first look at the genetics of the many diverse traits and disorders studied in the UK Biobank.

 If you want more information, please contact us at: firstname.lastname@example.org.